pretext-project/pretext-project.github.io/CONTRIBUTE.md

   why the pretext is effective.
 What pyschological principles are you drawing on?
 When will this most pretext most likely work?
 Etc.

-#There are 5 goals the pretext could be used for.
-The 5 are listed below.
+#Goals.
+There are 5 goals the pretext could be used for.
 Only list the relevant one(s) for your pretext.
 # - malware - goal is to get the user to execute malware on their system
 # - cred harvest - goal is to capture a user's credentials on a phishing page
 # - info gather - we're just trying to gather information about a company / individual / their computer